jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

 ## Getting Started 🏃

-- You will need the latest Visual Studio 2022 and the latest .NET Core SDK (at least .NET 7 SDK).
+- You will need the latest Visual Studio 2022 and the latest .NET Core SDK (at least .NET 8 SDK).
-- You will need also Docker Desktop running on your machine.
+- You will need also Docker Desktop running on your machine and NET Aspire Workload (installed either Visual Studio or the .NET CLI)
-- To run the project just find and build the solution file JordiAragon.Cinema.Reservation.sln and select docker-compose as startup project.
+- To run the project just find and build the solution file JordiAragon.Cinema.Reservation.sln and press F5

 ## Architecture: 🏗️